GoDaddy’s new logo gets out of the way. Here’s why that’s good

 After being acquired by a trio of private-equity firms in 2011—and then going public—a new, more button-downed GoDaddy shed the excess of its old brand as it launched more sophisticated services and increasingly expanded internationally.
 But it didn’t consistently replace it with anything else.
 At best, it came off as trying to to be mildly quirky without offending anyone; at worst, it was just plain anodyne.

 By 2018, the last remnant of GoDaddy’s legacy brand was its aggressively zany original logomark, a head with a grin, green shades, a yellow star over one ear, and orange waves sprouting, Mohawk-like, from the top.
 It was highly recognizable, says Scott, “but there wasn’t nearly as much emotional attachment to the head as I would’ve liked, for how long that we’d had it.”
-That year, GoDaddy removed the head from its homepage, which wasn’t exactly a vote of confidence in its future.
+That year, GoDaddy removed the head from its home page, which wasn’t exactly a vote of confidence in its future.

 By not conveying anything at all in explicit fashion, the new Go logo steps out of the way.
 “A mark is only as powerful as the brand itself,” says CMO Fara Howard.
 “The messages that we communicate, that our community communicates for us, that our products deliver, that our [reperesentatives] communicate on the phone.
 And so it really gets filled with who we are.
 This feels like a mark that is ripe to be filled.”